Joe Arlauckas: NBA career

 Arlauckas was drafted with the 74th pick of the 1987 NBA draft by the Sacramento Kings, along with their first round draft pick Kenny Smith.
-In his first season in the NBA, the Kings had a poor regular season record of 24–58 (6th place of the Midwest Division), which started with Hall-of-Famer Bill Russell's brief stint as the Kings' head coach (during which time the Kings had a record of 17–41).
+In his first season in the NBA, the Kings had a poor regular season record of 24–58 (sixth place of the Midwest Division), which started with Hall of Famer Bill Russell's brief stint as the Kings' head coach, during which time the Kings had a record of 17–41.

-During his sole season in the National Basketball Association, Arlauckas appeared in nine games, averaging four points per game, in roughly 10 minutes of play per game.
+During his sole season in the NBA, Arlauckas appeared in nine games, averaging four points per game, in roughly 10 minutes of play per game.

 Europe

-On December 14, 1987, Arlauckas was cut by the NBA's Kings.
-He then went to Italy, where he played for 6 months of time in the Italian top-tier level LBA with Snaidero Caserta.
-He went on to have a highly successful career playing in Spain (one exact decade), playing in the Spanish top-tier level ACB League.
+On December 14, 1987, Arlauckas was cut by the NBA's Sacramento Kings.
+He then went to Italy, where he played for six months of time in the top-tier level Serie A with Snaidero Caserta.
+He went on to have a successful career playing in Spain, playing in the top-tier level Liga ACB.

-In Spain, he played with Caja de Ronda, Taugrés, and Real Madrid, winning several individual and team accolades; with the latter, he formed one of European basketball's most fearsome front courts, along with center Arvydas Sabonis, and he notably won the championship of the top-tier level European league, the FIBA European League (EuroLeague), with Real Madrid, in 1995, against Olympiacos.
-With Real Madrid, he also won the 2nd-tier level European league, the FIBA EuroCup (FIBA Saporta Cup), during the 1996–97 season.
+In Spain, he played with Caja de Ronda, Taugrés, and Real Madrid, winning several individual and team accolades.
+He signed with Madrid in 1993 after they paid Taugrés 25 million pesetas for the transfer and the loan of young player Ignacio Castellanos.
+At Real Madrid, he formed one of European basketball's most fearsome front courts, along with center Arvydas Sabonis, and he won the championship of the top-tier level European league, the FIBA European League, with Real Madrid in 1995 against Olympiacos.
+With Madrid, he also won the second-tier level European league, the FIBA EuroCup, during the 1996–97 season.

-On February 26, 1996, Arlauckas scored 63 points, a record in the modern era of the EuroLeague, against Kinder Bologna in Italy.
-Real Madrid won the game, by a score of 115–96.
+On February 26, 1996, Arlauckas scored 63 points, a record in the modern era of the EuroLeague, against Kinder Bologna as Madrid won the game 115–96.
 In six seasons out of ten played in Spain, Arlauckas averaged more than 20 points per game.
 He scored 7,543 points in the Liga ACB, for a scoring average of 20.7 points per game.

 He retired in 2000, at the age of 35, after playing two years in Greece – playing one season apiece with the Greek top-tier level Basket League clubs AEK Athens and Aris Thessaloniki.